dangershony/dangershony.github.io/sidechains.md

 **Native coins** are mined (or pre-mined) and cannot be transferred out to the parent chain.
 However, two sidechains that are both two-way peg can transfer native coins to each other.

 **External coins** are created at the genesis block but are locked, and can only be unlocked when a proof is presented that some coins have been locked on another sidechain.
-So at creation time, the sidechain needs to define which other type of coins are allowed to be transferred in.
+So at creation time, the sidechain needs to define which other sidechains coins are allowed to be transferred in.

 ## Examples
 An example of a sidechain coins distribution: